 BSC has two types of token standards: BEP-721 and BEP-1155.

 Both tokens offer functionalities similar to ERC-721 and ERC-1155, however, with lower transaction fees.
 Besides, the transactions are also faster than the Ethereum network.
-BEP-1155 supports batch transactions, atomic swaps, and issues unique tokens under one smart contract.
+BEP-1155 supports batch transactions, and atomic swaps, and issues unique tokens under one smart contract.
 However, it is found to be most suitable for blockchain games.

 Both BEP-721 and BEP-1155 offer functionalities of ERC-721 and ERC-1155 but with the advantages of the BSC blockchain.

 TZIP-12 is the token standard suitable for both fungible and non-fungible tokens.
-Used on Tezos blockchain, TZIP-12 standard has the ability to implant a hash from IPFS into the tokens based on Tezos.
+Used on the Tezos blockchain, the TZIP-12 standard has the ability to implant a hash from IPFS into the tokens based on Tezos.